 ● Manage multiple Telnet or SSH sessions with multiple tabs.

-The above list included some of the top 10 best SSH clients for Windows 8.1 and 10 in 2016.
+We included some of the top best SSH clients for Windows 10 in this list.
 You can use them as alternatives for PuTTY as well.
 This was to help you know which different SSH clients you can choose from if you either want to use something other than PuTTY or you are new to handling remote servers through SSH clients in Windows.
-In the end, it will be a matter of personal preference to choose which ever SSH client you want to use.
+In the end, it will be a matter of personal preference to choose whichever SSH client you want to use.